PythonCharmers/python-future/docs/standard_library_imports.rst

     >>> import tkinter.dialog
     >>> etc.

-Notice that much Py2/3 compatible code now runs on Python 3 without the presence of the ``future`` package.
+Notice that this code actually runs on Python 3 without the presence of the ``future`` package.

 .. _list-standard-library-renamed: